rstudio/rmarkdown/README.md

 * The ability to include raw LaTeX within markdown for advanced customization of PDF output.
 * Extensive hooks for customizing HTML and PDF output.

+Note that creating PDF and Beamer output requires that LaTeX be installed.

 ### Installation

 To install the package and it's dependencies: